AsahiLinux/docs/M1-Series-Feature-Support.md

 An out of tree [kernel module](https://github.com/eiln/ane/tree/main) is available.
 It will be merged into linux-asahi.

 ### Speakers
 The speakers are enabled with separate patches due to a [lsp-plugins bug](https://github.com/lsp-plugins/lsp-dsp-lib/pull/20).
 The bug causes full-scale artifacts which could potentially damage the speakers.
-A release including the fix is planned for 2023-12-24.
+This fix was included in lsp-plugins release [1.0.20](https://github.com/lsp-plugins/lsp-dsp-lib/releases/tag/1.0.20).